PhonologicalCorpusTools/CorpusTools/docs/source/environment_selection.rst

    * Using a single wildcard for onset/coda slot does mean that a segment must fill the slot.

 4. Additionally, you can exclude specific segments as a syllable component by selecting "Set negative" from the dropdown menu associated with the specific component.
-For example, if you want to search for a syllable that has any phoneme except +labial at the onset position, and does have [ɑ] as the nucleus, you can do so in the "Construct syllables" window by specifying "Nucleus" as [ɑ] and setting "Onset" as +labial with "Set negative" option checked from the dropdown menu.
+For example, if you want to search for a syllable that has any phoneme except +labial at the onset position, and does have [ɑ] as the nucleus, you can do so in the "Construct syllables" window by specifying "Nucleus" as [ɑ] (setting this to be "Exactly matches") and setting "Onset" as +labial with "Set negative" option checked from the dropdown menu.
 This will search for [sɑ], [rɑ], etc. but exclude [mɑ] or [pɑ].
 This would look like the following:

 .. image:: static/non-labial_onset_plus_A.png